Record Setting Performance

 - 7x the best previously published result for the “Year High Bid” benchmark

 - Double the previously published best results for both “National Best Bid and Offer” (NBBO) and “Market Snapshot” algorithms

 - Lower standard deviations of latency than the previously best results for 13 of the 17 operations

 The last result, record-setting low standard deviation of latency, means that financial calculations will be predictably fast.
 Capital markets developers can expect tighter bounds on application performance (performance will not swing wildly) and have confidence that processing will not bog down at critical times.

 McObject’s eXtremeDB DBMS Performance Comparison

-In its own testing, McObject benchmarked eXtremeDB against a competing database management system used in real-time financial applications.
+In its own testing, McObject benchmarked eXtremeDB against a competing database management system used in financial applications.
 Results are presented in the table below.

 (milliseconds) 20 million ticks